 Our two guides also took us to see the North Korean Embassy but asked us not to take pictures or gawk as it was a secret.
 Next door was the UK Embassy.
 They also showed us the US Embassy where the Cuban Government had strategically placed a multitude of flag poles in front to block the view of any US employees for any events that were held at the venue next door.

 The Castro Official Residence

-According to our guides, this was Castro’s home, where he has displayed a US plane that were shot down.
+According to our guides, this was Castro’s home, where he has displayed a US plane that was shot down.
 This apparently, shows his strength against the mighty US.
 The propaganda as much as says so on the signs around the wreckage.

 Over a decade ago, Forbes estimated Fidel Castro’s personal net worth at $900 million.
-Castro’s luxurious living arrangements were well known, but for security reasons, his personal life and residences were kept top secret.
+Castro’s luxurious living arrangements were well known, but for security reasons, his personal life and residence were kept top secret.
 Even Cuban citizens were not in the know about where he actually resided.